Skip to main content

 Community Capstones in Clean Energy with UW Engineering seniors

-Within the UW Engineering Industry Capstone Program, CEI established the Community Capstones in Clean Energy course (CHEM E 497B) for UW Engineering senior undergraduates to work hands-on with Washington communities.
-Community Capstone students work with CEI director Daniel T. Schwartz, Testbeds senior staff scientist Dr. Bosong Li (see “Technical Analysis”), and community representatives to co-develop clean energy solutions.
+Within the UW Engineering Capstone program, CEI established the Community Capstones in Clean Energy course (CHEM E 497B) for UW seniors to work hands-on with Washington communities.
+Capstone student teams partner with community representatives to co-design clean energy solutions, supported by CEI director Daniel T. Schwartz and Testbeds senior staff scientist Dr. Bosong Li (see “Technical Analysis”).
+See all Engineering Capstone co-design projects >

 Technical analysis at the Washington Clean Energy Testbeds